stingraze/Lynx-CE/experimental/Readme.md

-This is a experimental source code folder.
+This is an experimental source code folder.

 The code in here has not been tested thoroughly.
 Please use them with your own risk.